bkis/please/README.md

 -   It's **fun** to use a command line tool with such a _**natural, friendly syntax**_ for a change.
 It really is!
 -   This is _**not**_ for managing your everyday commands!
 Obviously, this tool is not really useful for remembering `ls -lah` or the like.
 You'll want to create an alias for this, I understand.
 But what about `ffmpeg -i "$video-file" -vcodec copy -af "volume=12dB" "loud_$video-file"` (the example from [above](#what-does-it-do-how-do-i-use-it)), which raises the audio volume of a video file by 12dB while not touching the video signal?
 Will you use that daily?
 Will you remember it after some weeks? :thinking: No, you'll start searching the internet for it.
 -   Go ahead, collect your hundreds of aliases in your `.bashrc` over the years.
 An then when you need one of them, of course you won't remember it, forcing you to search your aliases.
--   It has colors :open_mouth: The colors and the font styling make it very readable (and cool), you know?
+-   It has colors :rainbow::open_mouth: The colors and the font styling make it very cool and readable (and cool).

 ## Installation

-1.  _Relax, it's very easy._ :relaxed:
+1.  _Relax, it's very simple._ :man_shrugging:
 2. Put the `please` file wherever you want it to be.
 This might be your home directory (`~`) or any other place.
 3. Open a terminal and `cd` to wherever you put `please` (if you're not already there)
 4. Run `./please install yourself`.
 This will do two things: